- 0 Comment(s)

-When the time comes and you need to clear a clog, you’ve got a few options.
-You could try a homemade remedy, or you could go the common route and just grab a drain cleaner from the supermarket.
+When the time comes and you need to clear a drain clog, you’ve got a few options.
+You could try a homemade remedy, or you could go the common route and just grab a drain cleaner from a department store.

 Most of the products at the department store are made with strong chemicals to break down hair, grease, and oils.
 However, chemical-based drain cleaners have some competition as of late: enzyme-based cleaners.
 These drain cleaners use bacteria and powerful enzymes to break down hair and organic matter.